 Summer is a great time to take out the bins of camping gear and make sure everything is ready for your next adventure—okay, maybe you should have done this a couple months ago.
 But it’s not too late!

 As you’re counting tent stakes and checking for worn patches in your sleeping bag, you might scratch your head over quality and the musty smell of a long winter.
 We want our gear to last as long as possible.
-But does gear have an expiration data?
+But does gear have an expiration date?
 Is it time to let go of certain items?
-We’ve asked ourselves this question countless times—and through experience, we’ve found some of the most reliable signs for when to replace your camping gear.

 Is it Time to Replace Your Camping Gear?
 Here’s How to Know.